Reducing your risk of breast cancer

 Breast cancer is rare in men, with around 400 new cases diagnosed each year in the UK, compared to around 50,000 new cases in women.

-Only 3 in every 100 breast cancer cases are hereditary, and many of the factors that increase your chances of developing the disease are linked to your lifestyle.
+Only three per cent of breast cancer cases are in women who carry genes that have been linked to the disease.
+Many of the factors that increase your chances of developing the disease are linked to your lifestyle.

 What is breast cancer?